-As we speak, the legal team at Starbucks Corporation (NASDAQ:SBUX) is roasting over the quasi-coffee shop that popped up in Los Angeles on Friday and has been enjoying steady buzz on social media ever since.
+As we speak, the legal team at Starbucks Corporation (NASDAQ:SBUX) is roasting over Dumb Starbucks, a quasi-coffee shop that popped up in Los Angeles on Friday and has been enjoying steady buzz on social media ever since.
 In a phone call, a spokesman for the Seattle-based coffee giant told IBTimes that the company is evaluating its next move, although he would not speculate on what that move will be.
 He made it clear, however, that Starbucks is not happy about the parody shop’s name and logo, which, aside from inserting the word “Dumb,” looks identical to the original, right down to the clunky sans-serif typeface and familiar green-and-white siren.

 “We appreciate the humor, but they can’t use our name, which is a protected trademark,” the spokesman said.